 You may not realize this, but the average kitchen contains more technology than any other room in the house!
-Just think of the things you and your friends have in the kitchens of your condos for example.
+Just think of the things you and your friends have in their kitchens.
 Convection ovens.
 Electric ranges.
 Plug-in kettles.
 Refrigerators.
 Microwaves.
 Toasters.
 Toaster ovens.
 Blenders.
 Electric mixers.
 Juicers.
 Waffle irons.
 Coffee makers.
 Probably even a television or radio as well.
 These devices were all designed for a specific purpose: to use technology to make food preparation quicker and easier.

 Most people think of their offices first when doing a technological survey at home, because this is where they keep the powerful computers that they use as well as all their peripherals, such as printers, scanners, copiers, burners, external hard drives, iPods, e-book readers, tablets, modem, cellular phone docks, and more.
 The technology in this room makes it easier to do your work by allowing you to store, access, and manipulate files and documents, though these devices can also be used for entertainment as well.

 The only natural tool is a rock, so anything more sophisticated than that falls under the category of technology.
 Most people have at least a few power tools in their home, such as a circular saw, power drill, or laser level.
 Add to that the fact that all cars, especially the newer ones that have computer control systems, count as technology, and there's quite a lot going on in your garage!
 Most of this technology falls under the category of tools, which make it easier for us to perform daily tasks like hanging picture frames or simply traveling from point A to point B.

-The three dental locations that make up Impla Dental are proud to offer the latest technology in their practices for faster, more efficient treatment and significant improvements in patient comfort.
+The dental location that makes up Expressions Dental Office London are proud to offer the latest technology in their practice for faster, more efficient treatment and significant improvements in patient comfort.
 Learn more about the benefits of technology in the field of dentistry on their website: